wh-alice/mig_visualstudio/vs/test_notintoc/how-to--delete-a-test-configuration.md

 ---
-title: "How to: Delete a Test Configuration" ms.custom: "" ms.date: "09/28/2016"
+title: "How to: Delete a Test Configuration | testtitle" ms.custom: "" ms.date: "09/28/2016"
 ms.prod: "visual-studio-tfs-dev14"